When Mindfulness Meets Life

 “Are you serious?”

 “Deadly, like a heart attack – incidentally, the correct answer to question 35,” the professor chuckled, “just so we’re clear: you’ll never become a doctor, we’re going to petition to strip your undergraduate degree, and we’re going to take back that bowling trophy from high school intramurals.
-Oh, and by the way, your loan repayment starts at the end of the month.
+Oh, and PS, your loan repayment starts at the end of the month.
 Tootles!”

 Gazing through the windshield at the empty parking lot I saw myself in twenty years living under a bridge scraping the last remnants of my maple smoked baked beans from the bottom of a dented tin can and quenching my thirst on the steady stream of my own tears.

-ES ended the imagined scenario at this point because he felt that, like horror movies, a little bit of the unknown is a whole lot more scary than any creation of the special effects department.
+I ended the imagined scenario at this point because I felt that, like horror movies, a little bit of the unknown is a whole lot more scary than any creation of the special effects department.

-ES told me that he would like to be able to declare that this exercise cured his anxiety surrounding exams and that he now skips in and out of tests humming a happy tune, but this is not the case.
+I’d like to say that this exercise cured my anxiety surrounding exams and that I now skip in and out of tests humming a happy tune, but this is not the case.
 Life is a game of inches, and sometimes it can feel like centimeters.
-ES got a little bit better at managing his post-test anxiety and assures me that he will definitely never listen to that recording of himself again, but he’s learned that there is no magical cure for the anxieties of life.
+I got a little bit better at managing my post-test anxiety and definitely will never listen to that recording of myself again, but I’ve learned that there is no magical cure for the anxieties of life.
 At best we can learn to laugh about them.

 So laugh often.